mhirdes/go_maps_ext/Documentation/User/Index.rst

          You can choose, create or edit an address.
 New addresses will be saved on the current page.

 .. container:: table-row

+   Property
+         latitude

+   Description
+         If set this latitude will be used to center the map.
+Otherwise the center is calculated so that all addresses fit in the map.

+.. container:: table-row

+   Property
+         longitude

+   Description
+         If set this longitude will be used to center the map.
+Otherwise the center is calculated so that all addresses fit in the map.

+.. container:: table-row